How to clear an unknown BIOS or CMOS password

 Remove CMOS battery

-Removing the CMOS battery like the one shown in the picture causes the system to lose all CMOS settings including the password.
-To do this locate and remove the CMOS battery on the motherboard for at least five-minutes.
-After this has been done put the battery back into the computer and turn it back on.
+Removing the CMOS battery like the one shown in the picture causes the system to lose all CMOS settings; including the password.
+To do this, locate and remove the CMOS battery from the motherboard for at least five minutes, then replace the battery and turn the computer back on.

 Jump the CMOS solder beads

-If you've identified the solder beads they can be jumped by placing a flat-head screwdriver over the two beads and leaving it on those beads while turning on the computer.
-Once the computer has booted turn off the computer and then remove the screwdriver.
+If you've identified the solder beads, they can be jumped by placing a flat-head screwdriver over the two beads and leaving it on those beads while turning on the computer.
+Once the computer has booted, turn it off and then remove the screwdriver.